 All concentration students must also complete an IP Research Component before graduation.
 The requirement may be fulfilled either by: a) taking Advanced Legal Research, which will be customized for IP research, or b) going through the online videos and research exercises that have been specially developed for IP concentration students.
 Students who select option a) will receive academic credit (2 units) for the course, but these units do not count toward the 16 required units for the concentration.
 Option b) does not provide academic credit, but should take no more than 6-8 hours to complete and can be completed at your convenience.

-A minimum of 16 units in qualifying courses is required for completion of the IP Concentration.
-Students must take the minimum number of units noted in each category below.
-Units taken beyond the maximum for the category will not count for concentration purposes, although they will count toward the JD degree.
-Only some of these courses satisfy the Patent and Technology Sub-Concentrationii.
-Courses in italics and other qualifying courses may be offered in future years.
+A minimum of 16 units of qualifying courses is required for completion of the IP Concentration.
+Students must take the minimum number of units noted in each category.
+Units beyond the stated maximum do not count for concentration purposes, although they will count toward the JD degree.
+Courses designated with (P) satisfy the Patent and Technology sub-concentration.ii Courses in blue are ordinarily taught every year.
+Other courses may be taught only every second year, so plan your schedule accordingly.
+Courses in gray not offered in 2016-17.
+(D)ay class, iii (E)vening class, (1)st Yr Elective.
+Faculty notation for 2016-17.
+Some courses may count toward both the IP and another concentration (e.g., Entertainment, Cybersecurity) with approval.
 See the endnotes for further information.

 Key Electives (3-9 units)